premnirmal/StockTicker/iosApp/README.md

 declarative [`iosApp/project.yml`](project.yml) spec with [XcodeGen](https://github.com/yonaskolb/XcodeGen),
 which avoids the fragile, merge-conflict-prone `project.pbxproj`.
-The spec already describes both targets (the `iosApp` application and the `StockTickerWidget` widget extension), their `Info.plist` files, the App Group entitlements, the iOS 17 deployment target, and a Gradle run-script phase that builds the shared `Shared.framework` the targets link against.
+The spec already describes both targets (the `iosApp` application and the `StockTickerWidget` widget extension), their `Info.plist` files, the App Group entitlements, the iOS 17 deployment target, and a scheme Build **pre-action** that builds the shared `Shared.framework` (once) that the targets link against.

 The generated `StockTicker.xcodeproj` (along with other Xcode artifacts such as `*.xcworkspace`, `xcuserdata/` and `DerivedData/`) is git-ignored, so it must **not** be committed — regenerate it